Ovid/moosex-extended/README.md

 The `param` is _required_, whether by passing it to the constructor, or using `default` or `builder`.

-The `field` defaults to being _forbidden_ in the constructor and lazy.
+The `field` is _forbidden_ in the constructor and is lazy if it has a builder, because that builder is often dependent on attributes set in the constructor (and why call it if it's not used?).

 Here's a short example: